e-dorigatti/rumor-buster/topic_identification/README.md

 This process is divided in two steps: first, identify peaks in the usage over time of n-words (in a bag-of-words fashion), then cluster the peaks into meaningful topics.

 ### Peak detection
-The first step is performed using Apache Spark via the `compute-peaks.py` script; for comfort, it can be launched using `compute-peaks.sh`, which runs it in local mode.
+The first step is performed using Apache Spark via the `compute_peaks.py` script; for comfort, it can be launched using `compute_peaks.sh`, which runs it in local mode.
 Individual settings can be specified via the CLI, for example:

 ```
-./compute-peaks.sh partitions=128 nwords_max=6 peaks_diff_min=75 out_file=peaks.jsonl
+./compute_peaks.sh partitions=128 nwords_max=6 peaks_diff_min=75 out_file=peaks.jsonl
 ```

 The allowed parameters, and their default values, are: